amrancz/notes/content/Reading notes/Anderson, Fast – Figure It Out.md

 - We better (more easily and reliably) estimate lengths than areas or volumes.
 - By using space to hold information (off-loading info to it), we reduce our individual cost of understanding (by having to rely less on memory).

+- There's a universal pattern behind all visual models: Objects Placed into Territories
+	- Those are three categories of visual elements and properties that allow us to communicate information via visual representations.
+	-